preciofishbone/OmniaDocs/web-content-management/news/news-viewer/index.rst

 **Note!**
 Regardless of the filters you set here, a user can always read all news articles in the News Center.

+5. If targeting is activated, you can now select to use it or not.
+If you do not select "Use targeting" all targeting settings made by the authors are ignored.

 For the following fields the settings apply for all News Centers selected here:

++ **Translated**: For translated news (if any) you can select "Show all languages", "Show default language" or "Show preferred language".
+Defaul language and proferred language are according to the settings the user has made in his or her profile.
 + **Period**: A list of predefined values that will decide for how long news articles will be shown in th viewer.
 It is based on the article date.
 Select "No Limit" if the query should ignore date.
 + **Order By**: It is possible to select whether to sort the list by title or article date.
 Default is article date descending.
 + **Item Limit**: The number of news articles to show in the result can be limited to a maximum number of items.